howlowck/iothub-browser/README.md

 * Sends Device-to-cloud messages
 * Monitors all IotHub Messages

+## Install
+Run `npm install --save-dev iothub-browser`

 ## How to Use IotHub Device(in the browser)
+Assuming you are using a bundler like browserify or webpack

 ```js
 import {connectDevice} from 'iothub-browser'